Ordisoftware/Hebrew-Calendar/README.md

 #### In progress - Version 6.4

-- Add export celebrations and export new moons boards.
+- Add export celebrations and new moons boards.
+- Add option to show or hide weather menu items and keyboard shortcuts.
 - Add option to set the corner of the desktop to place reminder boxes.
-- Fix navigation box location when the taskbar is not at the bottom of the screen.
+- Fix navigation Tray Icon tooltip box location when the taskbar is not at the bottom of the screen.
-- Code refactoring and improve code quality.
+- Code refactoring and code quality improvements.

 #### 2021.01.10 - Version 6.3